jskubick/u8g2-example_esp-idf_lolin32_ssd1306-i2c-sda5-scl4/README.md

  * If you've gotten spoiled by IntelliJ and Android Studio, remember...
 Eclipse does NOT (by default, at least) auto-save source files for you when you build.
 I went through several hours of frustration before discovering this.
 If changes you've made don't seem to be getting flashed, make sure you saved the changed source files first.

- * If it doesn't build from the commandline, it's NOT going to build in Eclipse.
-Anything that causes a commandline build to fail will almost certainly cause an Eclipse build to fail as well... except you'll have a much harder time figuring out what the actual problem *is.*
+ * Remember... *if it doesn't build from the commandline, **it's NOT going to build in Eclipse.*** Anything that causes a commandline build to fail will almost certainly cause an Eclipse build to fail as well... except you'll have a much harder time figuring out what the actual problem *is.*

+ * If Eclipse gives you an error like, `Program 'xtensa-esp32-elf-gcc' not found in PATH`, it's probably because your copy of MinGW is somewhere besides c:\msys32.
+Right-click the project in Project Explorer, expand "C/C+++ Build", and navigate to "Environment".
+Update the values in PATH and IDF_PATH.

  ## Credits